young, 9 mm

 tall, sharply delineated ridges with papillae confined to their junctions.
 The

-white pigment is dense and usually crosses the ridges and the bottoms of
+white pigment is dense and usually crosses the ridges while the bottoms of

 the pits between the ridges are reticulated with lighter pigment.
 It may